 - Water bottle – Water bottles are essential on the trek.
 We recommend 1 liter or bigger capacity bottle size.
 Camelbaks are ideal as the straw can be pulled to your mouth without taking off your backpack.
 Always ask for boiled and filtered water at the overnight lodges or buy bottled water.
-However, we strongly recommend boiled water, as empty bottles are not taken care of properly in the mountains of Nepal.
+However, we strongly recommend boiled water, as empty bottles are not taken care of properly in Nepal’s mountains.

 - Penknife – Swiss army type with tweezers and bottle opener is useful.
 Do not pack in hand baggage.